What’s the Difference Between Acrylic and Fiberglass Tubs?

 Both acrylic and fiberglass are great options for tubs.
-If you want a more affordable option with great flexibility, then fiberglass is the better option for you.
+If you want something more flexible, then gelcoat or fiberglass is the better option.
 Since most tubs include fiberglass in the final product, fiberglass is one of the most important materials in tub sustainability.

 Explore the KOHLER Walk-In Bath today for affordable options that you can trust.Request A Free Quote